Alice Bast, Founder & President

 Her organization, NFCA, drives diagnosis of celiac disease, improves quality-of-life for children and families adhering to a gluten-free diet, and facilitates collaborations within the healthcare community.
 NFCA is a leading resource for celiac information and offers free information and support materials for celiac patients and their families.
 The organization is also a leading resource in accredited education and training for healthcare providers and food industry professionals.
 Email Alice Bast

-Nancy Ginter, Director of Operations
+Nancy Ginter, Director of Administration

 Nancy Ginter joined the National Foundation for Celiac Awareness in June of 2004 after working extensively for AT&T leading a global sales team focused on the needs of multi-national corporations.
 At NFCA, Nancy works across departmental lines to assist in operational matters along with programming, Philadelphia area events, contracts and sponsorship.
 Nancy also is responsible for the NFCA Speakers Bureau, contributing to NFCA publications and working on NFCA programs for raising awareness.
 Nancy works in the Philadelphia office.
 Email Nancy Ginter